 - That the applicant is enrolled in a vocational education program;

-For the first reason, the applicant must show that he or she have met the conditions set forth by law such as: that the applicant is married and he maintains his own household away from his parents or guardians, the applicant is the head of the household, he has dependent children and is responsible for their care, that applicant is the only member of the household who is eligible to drive, that the head of the household is away making it necessary for the applicant to maintain the household, that there will be difficulty for the other members of the family to drive the applicant to his school and place of work, that there is no school bus or other public transportation available to bring the applicant to his school and that the applicant works at his parent's farm, which is the source of the family's support.
+For the first reason, the applicant must show that he or she have met the conditions set forth by law such as: that the applicant is married and he maintains his own household away from his parents or guardians, the applicant is the head of the household, he has dependent children and is responsible for their care, that applicant is the only member of the household who is eligible to drive, that the head of the household is away making it necessary for the applicant to maintain the household, that there will be a difficulty for the other members of the family to drive the applicant to his school and place of work, that there is no school bus or other public transportation available to bring the applicant to his school and that the applicant works at his parent’s farm, which is the source of the family’s support.